US Federal Aid Loans

 2. Send supporting documents and a completed University of Galway Federal Aid Application form to University of Galway.

 The report resulting from your FAFSA application (your Student Aid Report or 'SAR') will NOT automatically be sent to University of Galway.
 As such, we will not know that you have applied until you complete University of Galway's application for federal aid.
 For full details on the application process and documents required, please see the 'Federal Aid Student Application Guide' at the end of this page.
 Please take the time to read this guide thoroughly before completing your application.
-DEADLINE FOR APPLICATIONS IS JULY 1st.
+DEADLINE FOR APPLICATIONS IS AUGUST 1st.
 Applications received after this date may be subject to delays.
+If an application is submitted after August 1st please email federalaid@universityofgalway.ie.

 All student loans are subject to the maximum limit of a student's 'Cost of Attendance', which is an estimate of tuition plus living costs as determined by the University.